Vermont Silent Meditation Retreat

 February 27th-March 2nd, 2025

-ALL ROOMS SOLD OUT, SOME DORM SPOTS REMAIN join waitlist here
+1 BED IN ROOM #1, 2 DORM SPOTS REMAIN join waitlist here

 A four day, three night silent meditation and yoga retreat in a historic home in the mountains of Vermont.